How the coronavirus has hit global sport - RFI

 ATHLETICS

--- The World Indoor Championships, scheduled for Nanjing from March 13-15, was postponed for a year.
+-- The World Indoor Championships, scheduled for Nanjing from March 13-15, postponed for a year.

 -- The Paris Marathon, scheduled for April 5 with 60,000 registered runners, was postponed until October 18.